NorthDacota/arculusChallenge/Readme.md

 `--fetch-logs` - Get logs from all failed jobs in the last pipelines.
 They will be stored in files of a current directory

-'--exporter-mode' - export Prometheus metrics at 9000 port
+`--exporter-mode` - export Prometheus metrics at 9000 port

 ### Available metrics (Gauge type):